Facing the Question: When to Take Plan B

 Information and Advice on the Morning-After Pill

-Are you wondering whether the morning-after pill is right for you?
-Answer three multiple choice questions and receive an immediate evaluation!
+Is the morning-after pill is right for me?
+Answer three multiple-choice questions and receive an immediate evaluation!

 How Does the Morning-After Pill Work?

-The emergency contraceptive pill postpones ovulation.
+The purpose of the emergency contraceptive pill is to postpone ovulation.
 You can only get pregnant if sperm is present in your body during your fertile window.
 This is around your time of ovulation.
+By inhibiting or delaying ovulation, the morning-after pill aims to prevent sperm cells from being capable of fertilization at the time of ovulation.
 However, sperm survives in the female body for up to five days.
-By inhibiting or delaying ovulation, the morning-after pill aims to prevent sperm cells from being capable of fertilization at the time of ovulation.

 One dose suffices for each particular cycle.
 However, other medications may counteract its effect.

-Both levonorgestrel and ulipristal acetate should be taken before ovulation within the following time span:
+Both levonorgestrel and ulipristal acetate are meant to be taken before ovulation.

 Active Ingredient